How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Measuring the success of media coverage requires a nuanced approach.
 Traditional metrics such as impressions and reach provide useful data, but they do not capture the full impact.

 Engagement and response also provide insights.
-Feedback from audiences, inquiries, and interactions indicate how the coverage is perceived.

 Measurement must therefore consider both immediate results and long-term value.